dev-John/in-calc/README.md

 npm test
 ```

-IMPORTANT => For the integrated test to work, the [in-square](https://github.com/dev-John/in-square) API also must me running locally...
+IMPORTANT => For the integrated test to work, the [in-square](https://github.com/dev-John/in-square) API also must be running locally...

 ## 🚀 Deployment <a name = "deployment"></a>